Guillaume1060/whoAmI/README.md

 # Who Am I ? 👨‍💻

-## Switchfully's Interview App
+## Interview App
 With the aim of presenting myself in an original way, I've created a basic application where I answer potential questions to help others get to know me better🧐.
-This has allowed me to prepare the interview with enthusiasm while showcasing my knowledge in JAVA.
+This has allowed me to prepare to interview with enthusiasm while showcasing my knowledge in JAVA.